Memorial held for 5 slain Capital Gazette employees

 Local residents also attended the memorial.

 “This is an important day.
 It’s a sad day.
-I’m so proud of my hometown paper,” said Stephanie Kalinich, of nearby Arnold, Maryland.
+I’m so proud of my hometown paper,” said Stephanie Kalinich.

 A separate community gathering also was scheduled at a local theater Friday evening.